ycpcs/cs497-spring2019/syllabus.md

 - Ask the questions you have.

 - Participate actively in discussions!
+Don’t use slides to answer questions during class.

 ### Disclaimer